Homo Deus: A Brief History of Tomorrow

-Homo Deus: A Brief History of Tomorrow (Hebrew: ההיסטוריה של המחר, English: The History of the Tomorrow) is a book written by Israeli author Yuval Noah Harari, professor at the Hebrew University in Jerusalem.
+Homo Deus: A Brief History of Tomorrow (Hebrew: ההיסטוריה של המחר (Romanised: hahistoria shel hamachar), English: The History of the Tomorrow) is a book written by Israeli author Yuval Noah Harari, professor at the Hebrew University of Jerusalem.
 The book was first published in Hebrew in 2015 by Dvir publishing; the English-language version was published in September 2016 in the United Kingdom and in February 2017 in the United States.

 As with its predecessor, Sapiens: A Brief History of Humankind, Harari recounts the course of human history while describing events and the individual human experience, along with ethical issues in relation to his historical survey.
 However, Homo Deus (from Latin "Homo" meaning man or human and "Deus" meaning God) deals more with the abilities acquired by humans (Homo sapiens) throughout their existence, and their evolution as the dominant species in the world.
 The book describes mankind's current abilities and achievements and attempts to paint an image of the future.
 Many philosophical issues are discussed, such as humanism, individualism, transhumanism, and mortality.

 Summary

 The book sets out to examine possibilities of the future of Homo sapiens.
 The premise outlines that during the 21st century, humanity is likely to make a significant attempt to gain happiness, immortality, and God-like powers.
 Throughout the book, Harari openly speculates various ways that this ambition might be realised in the future based on the past and present.
+The book focuses as well on humanism, religion and capitalism and compares the two throughout the book.